CWOA/MetricLearningIdentification/README.md

 At its core, the code in this repository is adapted and extended (with permission) from Lagunes-Fortiz, M. et al's work on "Learning Discriminative Embeddings for Object Recognition on-the-fly" published in ICRA 2019 - [paper](https://ieeexplore.ieee.org/document/8793715), [source code](https://github.com/MikeLagunes/Supervised-Triplet-Network).

 Within our paper, the code in this repository relates to section 5 on the "Open-Set Individual Identification via Metric Learning" and the experiments conducted in section 6.
-A selective set of the highest-performing weights from both the detection experiments and identificaiton experiments are included in this repository at `weights/detection_and_localisation` and `weights/identification`, respectively.
+A selective set of the highest-performing weights from the experiments on open-set identification are included in this repository at `weights`.

 ### Installation